DirectorFaden/LMEEAAO/README.md

 # LMEEAAO
 **An Interactive Experiment in Multiversal Non-Fiction**

+"You seek the path.
+I warn you away from my own.
+It can also be the wrong way for you.
+May each go his own way."
+CG Jung, _The Red Book_

-_**LMEEAAO is an open-source cosmology. i provide the initial framework for an understanding of reality i've borrowed and repurposed for myself.
-You get to make it into anything you want.**_
+**LMEEAAO is an open-source cosmology. i provide the initial framework for an understanding of reality i've borrowed and repurposed for myself.
+You get to make it into anything you want.**

 it's possible to create your own reality.
 You can learn to live outside systems of control. i have tools to show you how.